spcourse/algorithms/en/greedy/index.md

 * Assume that the user provides a whole number (integer), or a decimal number (float).
 The decimals in that case represent individual cents.
 So `3.21` means `3` dollar and `21` cents.

-* [In case the user does not succeed in providing a correct input](https://en.wikipedia.org/wiki/Murphy's_law), make sure they can retry.
+* If the user provides a negative number, make sure to ask for input again.
+Repeat until the user gives correct input.

 ### Constraints